JohnBroers/MondriaanGrid/README.md

 # Mondriaan meets CSS Grid & Vue
 Randomized Mondriaan inspired art generated with Vue and CSS Grid.
 On each refresh or gerenerate new 'blocks' will be calculated with a random color assigned.
 The 'painting' is fully responsive.

+## Demo
+See the live demo on: [mondriaanmeetscssgrid.netlify.com](https://mondriaanmeetscssgrid.netlify.com/)

 ## Preview
 ![](./preview/preview.gif)